-During sequential execution the IF stage PC is hardened by checking that it has the correct value compared to the ID stage with an offset determined by the compressed/uncompressed state of the instruction in ID.
+If enabled, then during sequential execution the IF stage PC is hardened by checking that it has the correct value compared to the ID stage with an offset determined by the compressed/uncompressed state of the instruction in ID.

-In addition, the IF stage PC is checked for correctness for potential non-sequential execution due to control transfer instructions.
+In addition, the IF stage PC is then checked for correctness for potential non-sequential execution due to control transfer instructions.
 For jumps (including mret) and branches, this is done by recomputing the PC target and branch decision (incurring an additional cycle for non-taken branches).